 Before entering the ministry, he spent over 17 years in state government and in non-profit fundraising.
 He holds a Master of Public Administration degree as well as a Certificate in Urban and Regional Planning from the University of Hawaii at Manoa.
 He received his Bachelor of Arts degree from Willamette University in Salem, Oregon.

-Rev. Blayne is the Co-Chair of the Committee on Social Concerns for the Honpa Hongwanji Mission of Hawaii.
-He also serves on the Board of the American Civil Liberties Union of Hawaii.
-A past President of the Moiliili Hongwanji Board of Directors and former First Vice President of the Honpa Hongwanji Mission of Hawaii.
+Rev. Blayne is the Chair of the Committee on Social Concerns for the Honpa Hongwanji Mission of Hawaii.
+He also serves on the Board of the American Civil Liberties Union of Hawaii and Vibrant Hawaii.
+He is a past President of the Moiliili Hongwanji Board of Directors and former First Vice President of the Honpa Hongwanji Mission of Hawaii.
 He also previously served on the Advisory Council for Project Dana and on the Board of The Interfaith Alliance Hawaii.

 Rev. Blayne received Tokudo ordination in 2012 and Kyoshi certification in 2018 from the Jodo Shinshu Hongwanji-ha.